Kemerd/queries/README.md

 # queries

-Friend sent me this from one of his Java certification courses.
+Friend sent me this from one of his HackerRank tests.
 Thought it was interesting, decided to code it up in C++.
 Experiment with STD.

 ;;